 “My parents are old.
 They are both over 90 years old.
 I wanted to honor them by regularly having lunch or dinner with them, with my own family, on Sundays.”
 A friend was sharing to me his situation over the phone.

 I admire the man.
 Despite his hectic schedule as a businessman, he is able to arrange a time during the week to be with his aging parents.
 This should always be the case for all of us.

 For some people, however, there is a certain level of neglect when the parents enter their old age and is no longer ‘of help’ them.
 The elderly are considered outcasts, and a burden to carry on their shoulders.
 But not this man.
-He really loves his elderly parents and would like to show his love and respect by visiting them, with his family in tow, at least once a week and eating with them.
+He really loves his elderly parents and would like to show his love and respect by visiting them, with his family, at least once a week and eating with them.